 Ummul Maunu Kathawalla

 Ummul Kathawalla is the loving older sister of Zahara.
-Ummul is a Ph.D. candidate in counseling psychology at the University of Minnesota, National Science Foundation Graduate Research Fellow, and current psychology intern at the VA Boston.
-Ummul has many years of volunteering experience and was previously on the board of AshaUSA, a Minneapolis based nonprofit focused on supporting the health and wellbeing of the South Asian community.
+Ummul received her Ph.D. in counseling psychology from the University of Minnesota and is currently a psychology fellow at the VA Bedford.
+Ummul has many years of volunteering experience and was previously on the board of AshaUSA, a Minneapolis-based nonprofit focused on supporting the health and wellbeing of the South Asian community.
 She received her B.S. in human development and psychological services with a minor in global health from Northwestern University and her M.A. in psychology from the University of Minnesota.
 Her research examines how the societal context, life stress, and discrimination contributes to the development and persistence of identity and psychological conditions in minorities.
 In her clinical work, Ummul conducts therapy with clients with diverse backgrounds and psychological concerns.
 She uses integrative, client-centered approaches and focuses on identity and values exploration.
 She enjoys activities Zahara loved as well: yoga, reading, watching live music, traveling, cooking, trying new foods, and crafting.

 As a family friend of the Kathawallas for almost two decades, Denise enjoyed seeing Ummul and Zahara grow into beautiful, smart, talented women.
 Denise was a former advertising and marketing professional working on global brands.
 Since shifting her focus to social impact work, she has continued to contribute to strategic development, stakeholder engagement and fundraising for several nonprofits, while also actively volunteering with youth.
 In 2015, she launched the Indika Alliance – a U.S. based human rights nonprofit to support domestic workers in India.
 In 2017, she moved to Berkeley, to work at the Goldman School of Public Policy, University of California, customizing and executing training programs for policymakers from international governments.
 Denise is honored to be a founding board member at the Zahara Kathawalla Foundation and work with the Kathawalla family, and some of Zahara’s close friends to build a meaningful legacy that celebrates Zahara and the inspiring impact she had during her short, beautiful life.